sayalaruano/100DaysOfMLCode/Deployment/Notes/NotesDay20.md

 # NotesDay19 - Machine Learning Zoomcamp fifth week

-## 5.5 PyThon virtual environment: Pipenv
+## 5.5 Python virtual environment: Pipenv

 When we install a Python package with pip, the system looks up in the `$PATH` variable the location of the pip script in the file system.
 Then, pip goes to the [python package index](https://pypi.org/), and it installs the latest version of the package.